Tscheffrey/magic-mirror-web/README.md

 ## How it works

-This project works on the basis of [facebook/create-react-app](https://github.com/facebook/create-react-app).
+This project works on the basis of the awsome [facebook/create-react-app](https://github.com/facebook/create-react-app) project.

 ### Styling